ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 Now you're ready to start running containers with docker.

+**NOTE** Now might be a good time to skip ahead to the Backups section (at the end) and do a quick backup of the SD card.
+Backing up now gives you a nice snapshot in time before you started adding containers, and the edits and changes to the SD card are done.

 #### Containers
 A few of the containers I run, and how I set them up.
 From here on out, you can pretty much mix and match the things you want to set up or not.
 So skip sections for things you don't want.